-I believe in PRECISION.
+I believe in precision.

-A perfectly executed haircut requires minimal styling.
+A perfectly executed haircut and color requires minimal styling.
 If it takes a great deal of effort on your part to maintain it after you leave the salon, is it really worth the trouble?
 I approach hair in a simple way—with a “less is more” approach.
 You will leave with a style that not only is customized to your hair and facial type but also will fit your lifestyle.

-I believe in COMMUNICATION.
+I believe in communication.

 You know what you like better than anyone else.
 So when you tell me what you’re looking for, I will listen and ask a lot of questions.
 My job is to educate you about all the possibilities we can achieve with your hair.
 All I need you to tell me is what you like and don’t like about your hair.
-A great haircut is achieved by our ability to communicate and is an essential part in creating a refined and effortless hairstyle.
+A great haircut and color are achieved by our ability to communicate and is an essential part in creating a refined and effortless hairstyle.

-I believe in SATISFACTION.
+I believe in satisfaction.

 I’ve created countless hairstyles for clients all over the world, but the one thing that has always been a constant for me is the end result—satisfaction.
 I want you to walk out feeling confident and excited about your new look.
 I love giving clients that feeling.
 That’s what makes me happy to do what I do.
 That’s what gives me satisfaction.

 Allison began her hairdressing career at Vidal Sassoon in 1996 after a brief, but successful career in the advertising industry.
 After training and working in London at Vidal Sassoon, she returned to the U.S. where she launched her career as a professional stylist in their Chicago salon.